nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 In this user guide, you will find instructions on how to install TaskBook and use its many features to manage your tasks.

-Choose a topic from the table of contents below to find out how to manage your apps using Task Book!
+Choose a topic from the table of contents below to find out how to manage your apps using TaskBook!
 ## Table of Contents

 * Table of Contents